Slow Motion Replay: Remembering Garnis Martin of the Bardstown High School Tigers @minguabeefjerky, @bigassfans, @KyHighFootball, @BardstownFootb1

 One of Martin’s great athletes at Prestonsburg was John Delmar Hughes.
 Hughes would make his mark in football, and other sports, at the University of Kentucky.

-Martin would end up taking the vacant Bardstown High School post where he would remain some 39-seasons.
-Matin would win state titles in 1967, 1970, and 1981, losing in the finals in 1969.
+After his two year stint in Prestonsburg, Martin would end up taking the vacant Bardstown High School post where he would remain some 39-seasons.
+It would be in Bardstown where Martin would “come into his own” as a football coach.
+Martin would win state titles in 1967, 1970, and 1981, losing in the finals in 1969.

 When Martin first arrived at Bardstown, the high school was playing “six-man” football.
 Martin built the Tigers into a conventional, Kentucky powerhouse.